-Mount Fuji, the highest mountain in Japan, is one of the country’s most iconic natural landmarks.
-About 300,000 locals and visitors hike to the top of the sacred mountain every year to enjoy the breathtaking views and scenery.
+Mount Fuji, Japan’s highest mountain, is one of the country’s most iconic natural landmarks.
+Roughly 300,000 locals and visitors hike to the top every year to enjoy the breathtaking views.

 Climbing to the summit of Mt.
-Fuji was one of the highlights of my Japan trip.
-Here, I share practical tips on hiking it, particularly the Subashiri Trail, one of the quieter and more scenic trails.
+Fuji was one of the highlights of my Japan trip, and here, I share firsthand tips on hiking it.
 This post covers:

 About Mount Fuji